July 3-18, 2024

 - November 1 of the year before the Trek: Second payment due $425

 - December 1 of the year before the Trek: Third payment due $425

 - Final payment is due February 1 of the year the Scout plans to go on the Trek: $300 (waived if Early Bird fee eligible)

 NOTE: All fees subject to change based on Philmont’s 2024 rate structure (TBD).
 Philmont has a policy that all fees are non-refundable.
 NCCS will refund all fees paid if a person cancels and NCCS is able to fill that person’s spot with another participant.

 St. George Trek Advisor Application

 Dioceses, eparchies and religious orders are encouraged to ask qualified men and women to serves as advisors on the St. George Trek.
-Because the Trek is focused on discernment of vocations of priesthood and religious life, married persons or single men and women not in a seminary or religious order formation program are not generally considered as St. George Trek advisors.
+Because the Trek is focused on the discernment of vocations of priesthood and religious life, married persons or single men and women not in a seminary or religious order formation program are not generally considered as St. George Trek advisors.
 Priests, Religious, seminarians and religious novices are encouraged to apply.

 All advisor applicants must be in good standing with his or her diocese or religious community and must have the approval of his or her superior (bishop, pastor, religious superior, formation supervisor) in order to be considered as St. George Trek advisors.

 If accepted, St. George Trek advisor applicants must be willing to register as adults in a Catholic BSA Troop, Venturing Crew or Sea Scout Ship.

 It is preferred that St. George Trek advisor applicants are at least 21 years of age.

 St. George Trek advisor applicants must meet physical, mental and emotional requirements.